 3. You are an extremely different person at work and at home- It’s no secret to those closest to you that you’re really a hippie in disguise.
 To some degree or another, we all have different roles, and that’s okay.
 But for you, it’s almost like you’re a version of Dr. Jekyll and Mr. Hyde.

 4. You know you’re not the tye-died, VW bus driving type of hippie, but you’re not the suit-wearing stiff either- It’s easy for you to poke at the ‘extreme’ hippies that wear crystals, go to drum circles and attend Burning Man.
 That is NOT you.
 What’s really cool about being a hippie is that there are a million shades of gray.
 It’s not black and white.
 Your version of hippie is what you choose.
-My version has long hair, is a minimalist, and is a badass with a motorcycle and a hot fiancé.
+My version has long hair, is a minimalist, and is a badass with a motorcycle.
 My version also loves his eight children like crazy, looks for opportunities to serve and support single mums and the homeless, and keeps one foot in the corporate world and one foot in the hippie world, but on his terms.
 What would your version of hippie look like?

 5. You find pleasure in simple things, like walking barefoot in the grass (of course, when nobody is looking)- Over time, you have realized that the important things aren’t things, and that you can measure the success of your day by the seeds planted, not by the harvest.